valory-xyz/airdrop-helper/README.md

     poetry install
     ```

+4. Set environment variables:
+    ```bash
+    cp sample.env .env
+    ```
+    And populate the environment variables as required.

-4. Explore the examples in the script [example.py](https://github.com/valory-xyz/airdrop-helper/blob/main/example.py), for example:
+5. Explore the examples in the script [example.py](https://github.com/valory-xyz/airdrop-helper/blob/main/example.py), for example:

     > [NOTE]
     > Some of the following tools require API keys or RPCs to be set in a .env file.
 Read the example script for more information.